 One of the most powerful aspects of the OKR framework is the ability to align each employee's effort and decision, from the front line through the most operational areas to the company strategy.

-This is possible because the objectives of lower levels become the key results of higher levels.
-These are called cascading OKRs.
+This is possible because a key result of the higher level becomes an objective of the lower level.
+These are called cascading OKR

 OKR adoption in Agile Lab